RefugeeOpenWare/VisionImpairment/README.md

 (You may only wish to have one pulse type - if this is the case, set the delays for lt_a & lt_b to be exactly the same.
 This will allow you to more cleanly revert to 2 different pulses at a later date if required.)

-This device is being field tested in Jordan - please feel free to msg with any potential improvements.
+This device is being field tested in Jordan - please feel free to email info@row3d.org with any potential improvements.